jillesvangurp/kt-search/README.md

 It builds on other multi platform libraries such as ktor and kotlinx-serialization.

 This project is currently under development.

-Tasks:
+Planned work:

 - [x] Extract the kotlin DSLs to a multi platform module.
 - [x] Rename the project to kt-search and give it its own repository